davecoll3/GotNoBeans/TESTING.md

 #### ID 18
 * Expected
-  * Site user can view the products in their basket to see what they have selected and adjust if needed.
+  * Site users can view the products in their basket to see what they have selected and adjust if needed.

 * Testing
     <details><summary>Site User Testing: Basket</summary>